Threshold estimation for stochastic processes with small noise: Introduction

-Sampling problems for stochastic differential equations with small noise has been well studied by many authors in both theoretical and applied point of views.
-Some earlier works for {\it small-diffusion model} are found in the papers by Kutoyants \cite{k84,k94}, Genon-Catalot \cite{gc90} and Laredo \cite{la90}, and they have been developed in some directions by several authors: e.g., martingale estimating functions are studied by S{\o}rensen \cite{so00}, efficient estimation is investigated by S{\o}rensen and Uchida \cite{su03}, Gloter and S{\o}rensen \cite{gs09}; see also Uchida \cite{u04,u08}, and asymptotic expansion approach is initiated by Yoshida \cite{y92a,y92b}, see also Uchida and Yoshida \cite{uy04b}, among others.
+Sampling problems for stochastic differential equations with small noise have been well studied by many authors in both theoretical and applied point of views.
+Some earlier works for {\it small-diffusion models} are found in the papers by Kutoyants \cite{k84,k94}, Genon-Catalot \cite{gc90} and Laredo \cite{la90}, and they have been developed in some directions by several authors: e.g., martingale estimating functions are studied by S{\o}rensen \cite{so00}, efficient estimation is investigated by S{\o}rensen and Uchida \cite{su03}, Gloter and S{\o}rensen \cite{gs09}; see also Uchida \cite{u04,u08}, and asymptotic expansion approach is initiated by Yoshida \cite{y92a,y92b}, see also Uchida and Yoshida \cite{uy04b}, among others.
 Although those works are due to diffusion noise, more general noise model are also considered recently.
-For example, Long \cite{l09} and Ma \cite{m10} investigate the drift estimation of a L\'evy driven Ornstein-Uhlenbeck process; see also Long \cite{l10}, and Long et al. \cite{lss13} deal with the inference for non-linear drift under the small semimartingale noise.
+For example, Long \cite{l09} and Ma \cite{m10} investigate the drift estimation of a L\'evy driven Ornstein-Uhlenbeck process; see also Long \cite{l10}, and Long {\it et al.} \cite{lss13} deal with the inference for non-linear drift under the small semimartingale noise.
 In our paper, we do not require that the noise is a semimartingale, but `approximately' a semimartingale in the sense of \eqref{Q}.

-The goal of this paper is statistical inference for the drift of the process under the asymptotics that noise vanishes, which is the same motivation as in Long et al. \cite{lss13}, but we get further into more accurate estimation than those in the sense of finite sample performance.
-Long et al. \cite{lss13} consider the case where $Q^\e \equiv L$ is a L\'evy process (although it can be extended to a case of a semimartingale) independent of the dispersion parameter $\e$, and investigate the asymptotic behavior of the {\it least squares-type estimator (LSE)} defined by
+The goal of this paper is statistical inference for the drift of the process under the asymptotics that noise vanishes, which is the same motivation as in Long {\it et al.} \cite{lss13}, but it was seen in our numerical study that our estimator performed better than theirs under finite samples.
+Long {\it et al.} \cite{lss13} consider the case where $Q^\e \equiv L$ is a L\'evy process (although it can be extended to a case of a semimartingale) independent of the dispersion parameter $\e$, and investigate the asymptotic behavior of the {\it least squares-type estimator (LSE)} defined by

 where